b3nj5m1n/moderncardthemes/README.md

 * Some cards require you to turn off some gestures on AnkiDroid.
 Mainly, you need some space to click on the screen without revealing the answer.
 You can do this by unassigning touch-bottom for example in the gesture settings.

+* You can specify the color of the stripe at the top by using the tag `Color::` with a color in hex format, for example to indicate the gender of a word.
+For example: `Color::#07BBFC`.

 <!-- USAGE EXAMPLES -->
 ## Usage